-Manta rays are a divers’ delight, playfully swooping and barrel rolling in the current, performing fascinating mating dances, and even lining up in formation to feed together when the conditions are right.
+Manta rays are a divers’ delight, playfully swooping and barrel rolling in the current, performing fascinating mating dances, and even lining up to feed in formation when the conditions are right.
 They’re also spotted visiting cleaning stations, where colonies of grazing fish offer free spa services, picking away parasites and cleaning the ray’s skin.

 Hanifaru Bay, Baa Atoll, Maldives

 This UNESCO World Biosphere Reserve is home to one of the most spectacular gatherings of reef manta rays in the world.
 And, by happy coincidence, its unique and breathtaking aggregation is perfectly timed for celebrating World Manta Day!